 To enter, please choose from the class list below.
-Once you have decided which classes and goats you would like to enter, fill out an entry form and mail it with your check to and goats you would like to the address on the form.
+Once you have decided which classes and goats you would like to enter, fill out an entry form and mail it with your check to the address on the form.

 Once you have submitted your entry form and payment to the KGBA, you can submit your photos of individual goats.
 Send 1 entry per e-mail (4-5 photos of the same goat per e-mail) to Kelsee Gibbs.
 Include the title “KGBA Virtual Show” as your subject line.
 Each email should include the following: